movement-recognition/pouch2/src/README.md

 - `ldconfig` after installing system-side-libraries
 - check if freeRTOS is in the right `smp`-branch
+- printing with freertos on Core1 does *not* work properly.
+Just don't to avoid isr_hardfault-crashes.

 #### debugging
 - use the [guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) to setup debugging either with the hardware-box or through another Pi Pico (page 19).